310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Kanata past %}
-hehe, you will not die? so you ate Mermaid meat?
+fufu, you will not die? so you ate Mermaid meat?
 {% endbubble %}

 {% bubble Chiaki past %}